johanley/covid-19-canada/data/md/about.md

 There are 2 basic variations seen in the various jurisdictions:

 * the number of *people* tested
-* versus the number of *tests* performed
+* the number of *tests* performed

+Some jurisdictions report both of these stats.
 It's important to note that **a person can have more than one test**.

-I've tried to come up with a uniform data-set, from the given data, but it doesn't seem possible.
+I've tried to come up with a uniform data-set from the given data, but it doesn't seem possible.

 The preferred data collected by this project is the number of *tests-completed*.
 **So, comparing test data *between* jurisdictions is definitely *not* always comparing apples to apples.**